ZoneIn Privacy Policy

 - Apply or remove Hard Mode app-removal restriction behavior when enabled and applicable.

-- Analyze coarse product interaction and purchase-flow analytics if Firebase Analytics is enabled.
+- Analyze app flows and broad product usage if Firebase Analytics is enabled.

 - Respond to support, feedback, privacy, deletion, and legal requests.

-- Maintain security, prevent fraud, debug local extension failures, and comply with legal obligations.
+- Maintain security, prevent fraud, support reliable local operation, and comply with legal obligations.

 ZoneIn does not use your data to build advertising profiles.
 ZoneIn does not sell your personal information.
 ZoneIn does not share your personal information for cross-context behavioral advertising.